-Through tie-dye, illustration, and intentional reuse, these pieces sit at the intersection of art and sustainability.
+Through bleach/tie-dye, illustration, and intentional reuse, these pieces sit at the intersection of art and sustainability.
 No two shirts are ever the same, and that’s the point — each one carries its own marks, history, and character.

 Small-batch Upcycled Tees